bbauska/HTML5-webdev/html-basics.md

 * Search engine needs to understand page content to rank and semantic tag helps.
 * Semantic code aids accessibility.
 Specially, many people whose eyes are not good rely on speech browsers to read pages to them.
 These programs cannot interpret pages very well unless they are clearly explained.
 * Help Search engines to better understand pages.
 Search engine need to understand what your content is about when rank you properly on search engines.
 Semantic code tends to improve your placement on search engines, as it is easier for the "search engine spiders" to understand.
-* It\'s easier to read and edit, which saves time and money during maintenance.
+* It&apos;s easier to read and edit, which saves time and money during maintenance.

 <div align="right">
     <b><a href="#toc">↥ back to top</a></b>
 </div>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<h2>Q. What does a `<DOCTYPE html>` do?</h2>
+<h2>Q. What does a &lt;DOCTYPE html&gt; do?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

 A DOCTYPE is always associated to a `DTD` ( **Document Type Definition** ).
 A DTD defines how documents of a certain type should be structured (i.e. a `button` can contain a `span` but not a `div`), whereas a DOCTYPE declares what DTD a document supposedly respects (i.e. this document respects the HTML DTD).
 For webpages, the DOCTYPE declaration is required.
 It is used to tell user agents what version of the HTML specifications your document respects.

 Once a user agent has recognized a correct DOCTYPE, it will trigger the `no-quirks mode` matching this DOCTYPE forreading the document.
 If a user agent doesn't recognize a correct DOCTYPE, it will trigger the `quirks mode`.

 <div align="right">
     <b><a href="#toc">↥ back to top</a></b>